-Membership of the System consisted of the following at September 30, 2008 and 2007:
+Membership of the System consisted of the following at September 30, 2009 and 2008:

-2008 2007
+2009 2008

 Retirees and beneficiaries currently receiving benefits and

-terminated employees entitled to benefits but not yet receiving them 7,050 6,811
+terminated employees entitled to benefits but not yet receiving them 7,134 7,050

-Current employees 11,122 11,207
+Current employees 11,085 11,122

-18,172 18,018
+18,219 18,172

 The System provides for retirement, death, and disability benefits to plan members.
 Benefits may be extended to beneficiaries of plan members.
 Regular employees who have completed 30 years of credited service or have attained age 60 with at least 10 years of credited service are eligible for a full service retirement annuity.
 Members who are considered "safety employees" as defined in the Code are eligible for full retirement benefits when they have earned at least 20 years of government service or have reached the age of 55 with at least 10 years of credited service.
-Regular employees who have attained age 50 with at least 10 years of credited service can elect to retire early with a reduced benefit.
-Senators and members of the Legislature may receive a retirement annuity when they have attained age 50 and completed six years of credited service or earned at least six years of credited service as a member of the Legislature.
+Regular employees who have attained age 50 with at least 10 years of credited service are least 20 years of government service or have reached the age of 55 with at least 10 years of credited service.
+Regular employees who have attained age 50 with at least 10 years of credited service may elect to retire early with a reduced benefit.
+Senators and members of the Legislature may receive a retirement annuity when they have attained age 50 and upon the completion of 6 years of credited service as a member of the legislature.